Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
 Choose a staking pool you want to use from the list above, open the pool's website and copy the pool's staking address. (looks like ``pcs19453kf98kz47yktqv7x36j39xa07mtvqx8evse``).
 	#.
-Open up your Particl Desktop client and make sure you have PART coins in your :guilabel:`public` balance.
+Open up your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`public` balance.
 	#.
 Navigate to the wallet's :guilabel:`Overview` page located at the top of the menu on the left and click on the downward facing arrow in the :guilabel:`cold staking` widget on the right of your screen.
 	#.
 Click on the blue :guilabel:`Set up cold staking` button and enter a pool's staking address key in the designated space and confirm with a click on the :guilabel:`Enable cold staking` button.